-Arabian Days Festival, in collaboration with Anghami, releases a playlist celebrating the greatest sung Arabic poems performed by renowned Arab artist...
+Arabian Days Festival, In Collaboration With Anghami, Releases A Playlist Celebrating The Greatest Sung Arabic Poems Performed By Renowned Arab Artist...

 Date

-(MENAFN- Orient Planet Group) by distinguished Arab artists.
-This release marks the launch of the second edition of Abu Dhabi’s flagship event celebrating Arabic language, organized by Abu Dhabi Arabic Language Centre, taking place from December 14-16 at Manarat Al Saadiyat, the heart of the Cultural District in the capital.
+(MENAFN- Mid-East Info) The Arabian Days Festival, in collaboration with Anghami, released a specially curated playlist featuring some of the greatest sung Arabic poems performed by distinguished Arab artists.
+This release marks the launch of the second edition of Abu Dhabi's flagship event celebrating Arabic language, organized by Abu Dhabi Arabic Language Centre, taking place from December 14-16 at Manarat Al Saadiyat, the heart of the Cultural District in the capital.

 The poems featured in the book and highlighted in the playlist were set to distinguished musical compositions and performed by renowned Arab vocalists, creating a unique harmony between poetry and music.
 The poems are presented in chronological order in the book, shedding light on the enduring presence of Arabic poetry while also profiling the composers and singers who brought them to life, including the characteristics of their compositions and singing styles.
 The book is scheduled to be released early next year at the Abu Dhabi International Book Fair.